|Programme of EventsMembershipPublicationsEditorial BoardOfficers | Library|

 Debbie Reavell, Basingstoke Heritage Society, will lead the group around the Cemetery along with the Holy Ghost Chapel with remains dating from 1244.
 The graves are mainly C19 but of great interest for local historians.
 To the north of the cemetery, the suburb of South View was developed from the late C19 onwards; there is a mix of ages & styles with St Thomas' Home for the Friendless and Fallen a highlight.
 To prepare for the visit an excellent account of the area has been written by our leader for the day.

-Getting to Basingstoke: If arriving by car, the nearest public car park is 'Vyne Meadow' - the post code is RG21 5NA - and parking will be £1 for the whole day on a Sunday.
+Getting to Basingstoke: If arriving by car, the nearest public car park is 'Vyne Meadow' - the post code is RG21 5NA - and parking will be £4.30 for up to four hours.
 Alternatively, each of the roads to the north of the Holy Ghost Cemetery has some public parking with no parking restrictions on a Sunday, according to the signs.

 Meeting Point: We shall meet in the small open space /'park' area across from the entrance to Vyne Meadow car park; see photo below: